GDiffuSE: Diffusion-based speech enhancement with noise model guidance: Experimental Study

 \subsection{Experimental results}

 Results for real noise signals from the BBC sound effects dataset are shown in Table~\ref{tab:resultsbbc_with_input}.
 Our method consistently outperforms \ac{SGMSE} in PESQ and SI-SDR across all SNR levels, even if the gains are modest.
-Although \ac{SGMSE} achieves higher STOI and DNSMOS scores, informal listening tests confirm that our approach delivers noticeably better perceptual sound quality.
+Although \ac{SGMSE} achieves higher STOI and DNSMOS scores, informal listening tests confirm that our approach delivers perceptual sound quality that is noticeably better.

-To further assess robustness, we selected 20 noise clips with spectral profiles emphasizing higher frequencies.
+To further assess robustness, we selected 20 additional noise clips with spectral profiles that emphasize higher frequencies.
 Since the noise statistics remain relatively stable over time, these clips align well with our model assumptions.
-As shown in Table~\ref{tab:results_filteredhigh}, the performance gains of \ac{GDiffuSE} over \ac{SGMSE} become even more pronounced in this setting.\footnote{In a future study, we will aim to comprehensively characterize the noise types for which \ac{GDiffuSE} achieves the most significant gains.}
+As shown in Table~\ref{tab:results_filteredhigh}, the performance gains of \ac{GDiffuSE} over \ac{SGMSE} become even more pronounced in this setting.
+More research is required to comprehensively characterize the noise types for which \ac{GDiffuSE} achieves the most significant gains.

-The spectrogram comparison in Fig.~\ref{fig:spectogramcomp_na} highlights this difference: while \ac{SGMSE} struggles to suppress the unseen noise, \ac{GDiffuSE} adapts effectively to these challenging conditions.
-Audio examples\footnote{Available at \url{https://ephiephi.github.io/GDiffuSE-examples.github.io}} further confirm the superiority of the proposed method, particularly for unfamiliar noise types, where improvements in PESQ and SI-SDR are most evident.
+The comparison of spectrograms in Fig.~\ref{fig:spectogramcomp_na} highlights this difference: while \ac{SGMSE} struggles to suppress the unseen noise, \ac{GDiffuSE} adapts effectively to these challenging conditions.
+Audio examples\footnote{\url{https://ephiephi.github.io/GDiffuSE-examples.github.io}} further confirm the superiority of the proposed method, particularly for unfamiliar noise types, where improvements in PESQ and SI-SDR are most evident.